UmaSisira/DataMiningFinalProject/README.md

+# When People Panic, Do They Google It First?
-# Wikipedia Traffic and Consumer Sentiment Analysis
+Wikipedia Traffic and Consumer Sentiment Analysis

 This project investigates the relationship between public interest in specific crisis-related topics (measured via Wikipedia pageviews) and consumer confidence (measured by the University of Michigan Consumer Sentiment Index).